Triadai/react-multiselect/README.md

 ### Dynamic Data

 Supports loading item lists dynamically with AJAX requests.
 Selections will remain across requests as long as the item ids stay the same.
-This can be helpful where you need the items in one list to depend on the selections in another list and want them to update dynamically.
+This can be helpful where you need the items in one multiselect to depend on the selections in another multiselect and want them to update dynamically.

 ## Examples